 Dr. Ward received his Doctor of Musical Arts degree in Music Education (Conducting) from Shenandoah Conservatory in Winchester, VA, his Master of Music degree in Choral Conducting from East Carolina University in Greenville, NC, and his undergraduate degree in Music Education from Rollins College in Winter Park, FL.

-Dr. Ward has published in national choral and music education journals, including the Choral Journal of the American Choral Directors Association, and presented music education research throughout the United States, Germany, and China.
-He was awarded a research and creative activity grant by the East Carolina University College of Fine Arts and Communication for his development of choral adjudication training and was the College of Fine Arts and Communication nominee for the UNC Board of Governors Excellence in Teaching Award.
-Dr. Ward serves as chair of student activities for the North Carolina chapter of the American Choral Directors Association, president of the ECU chapter of Pi Kappa Lambda, a member of the editorial board for the International Symposium for Assessment in Music Education, project leader for the Beginning Teacher ASPA of the Society for Music Teacher Education, and holds memberships in the National Association for Music Education, International Society for Music Education, Choristers Guild, Omicron Delta Kappa, and Phi Mu Alpha Sinfonia.
+Dr. Ward has published in national choral and music education journals, including the Choral Journal of the American Choral Directors Association, and presented music education research in Brazil, Canada, China, Germany, Greece, Taiwan, and throughout the United States.
+He has twice been awarded research and creative activity grants by the East Carolina University College of Fine Arts and Communication for his development of choral adjudication training and research in music assessment.
+He is also a two-time past nominee for the UNC Board of Governors Excellence in Teaching Award.
+Dr. Ward is Chair-Elect of the Measurement, Evaluation, and Assessment Special Research Interest Group of the National Association for Music Education, a member of the selection committee for the International Symposium for Assessment in Music Education, project leader for the Beginning Teacher ASPA of the Society for Music Teacher Education, and holds memberships in the International Society for Music Education, Pi Kappa Lambda, Omicron Delta Kappa, and Phi Mu Alpha Sinfonia.

 Associate Dean of Research, Marketing and Outreach